Citigroup considers custody and payment services for stablecoins, crypto ETFs

-NEW YORK, Aug 14 (Reuters) - Citigroup (C.N), is exploring providing stablecoin custody and other services, a top executive told Reuters, in a further sign sweeping policy changes in Washington are spurring major financial firms to expand into the cryptocurrency business.
+NEW YORK, Aug 14 (Reuters) - Citigroup (C.N), opens new tab is exploring providing stablecoin custody and other services, a top executive told Reuters, in a further sign sweeping policy changes in Washington are spurring major financial firms to expand into the cryptocurrency business.

 The U.S. bank is among a handful of traditional institutions, including Fiserv and Bank of America, considering pushing into stablecoins after Congress passed a law paving the way for the crypto tokens to become widely used for payments, settlement, and other services.
 Stablecoins are cryptocurrencies pegged to a fiat currency or another asset, commonly the U.S. dollar.